Federal Privacy Regulations and the Provision of Early Hearing Detection and Intervention Programs

 Improving Generalist End of Life Care: National Consultation With Practitioners, Commissioners, Academics, and Service User Groups Shipman, Cathy; Gysels, Marjolein; White, Patrick; Worth, Allison; Murray, Scott A.; Barclay,Stephen; Forrest, Sarah; Shepherd, Jonathan; Dale, Jeremy; Dewar, Steve; Peters, Marilyn; White, Suzanne; Richardson, Alison; Lorenz, Karl; Koffman, Jonathan; Higginson, Irene J. (2008-10-11)

 The Role of Early Detection and Complementary and Alternative Medicine in Women's Cancers.
 Hearing Before the Committee on Government Reform.
 U.S. House of Representatives, 106th Congress, 1st Session.
 June 10, 1999.
-192 P Unknown author (United States.
+192 P Unknown creator (United States.
 Congress.
 House of Representatives.
 Committee on Government Reform, 2000)